 (4901.34)

 The transmitted RF signal is obtained by up-converting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields are shown in Figure 30-10 (Timing boundaries for the WUR Basic PPDU fields(11ba)) where NWUR-Sync is the number of MC-OOK symbols in the WUR-Sync field and is defined in Table 30-4 (Frequently used parameters(11ba)).
+The timing boundaries for the various fields are shown in Figure 30-10 (Timing boundaries for the WUR Basic PPDU fields(11ba)) where NWUR-Sync is the number of WUR OOK symbols in the WUR-Sync field and is defined in Table 30-4 (Frequently used parameters(11ba)).

+Note to editor – Figure 30-10 should be updated to replace MC-OOK with WUR OOK – attached below.